rajatsingh004/VPC-Setup/README.md

 # VPC-Setup
-Setting up the VPC for my Production.
+Setting up the VPC for my Production using Terragrunt through a Jenkins Pipeline.